wwarthen/RomWBW/Source/Doc/UserGuide.md

 ### Writing Hard Disk Images

-Once you have chosen a combo hard disk image file or prepared your own custom hard disk image file, it will need to be written to the media using your modern computer.
+Once you have chosen a Combo Hard Disk Image file or prepared your own custom hard disk image file, it will need to be written to the media using your modern computer.
 When using this method, the disk will be partitioned and setup with 1 or more slices containing